 A dream has been fulfilled today as I arrived

-was planning to travel to Moscow just for fun, and later for deadly
+was planning to travel to Moscow Russia

 I had around 6 hours to get from Kievskaya

-railway station to Yaroslavskaya, so I could walk along Arbat street and Red Square .
+railway station to Yaroslavskaya, so I could walk along Arbat street Red Square .
 I even stopped at a restaurant to

 refresh my memories on what real borshtsch, a soup that I was once taught to